Himalayan Permaculture Centre (HPC)

 Nepal Earthquake 2015

 On April 25th 2015 Nepal was struck by a massive earthquake, deeply affecting the country and its people.
 There were a series of earthquakes over several days; the most devastating of which reached 7.8 on the Richter scale.
 As well as numerous small tremors, a further large earthquake of 7.3 magnitude hit on May 12th These earthquakes caused serious damage to many parts of the capital, Kathmandu, however the worst of the damage was seen in the rural villages in 14 districts surrounding the city.
 Over 9000 people were killed, and nearly a million homes destroyed.
 Infrastructure, farms and businesses were destroyed and years of small growth and development wiped out.

 Members of HPC joined with others to discuss strategies and action plans for implementation of Post-earthquake recovery that supports low-cost, earthquake-compliant homes while simultaneously addressing other key drivers of poverty and environmental vulnerability in communities.
 While the immediate need for shelter is paramount, we see this as an opportunity to engage with the target communities to address other critical issues including denuded landscapes, food insecurity and malnutrition, water borne diseases and sanitation, access to energy for cooking, lighting and power, and diversified livelihoods opportunities.

 HPC pro-actively supported RTR by providing barefoot consultants to work with villagers of earthquake-affected villages in resilience building.
-HPC also provided 30kg of vegetable seeds to affected villages.
+HPC also provided 30kg of vegetable seeds and hundreds of grafted fruit seedlings to affected villages.